solliancenet/microsoft-postgresql-developer-guide/04_EndToEndDev/samples/04-01-PostgreSQL-Developer-Features/README.md

     ![Alt text](media/02_default_values.png)

-Notice every entry from the source file with the default of '\D' was converted to the `DEFAULT` value from the column definition.
+Notice every entry from the source file with the default of '\D' is converted to the `DEFAULT` value from the column definition.

 ## Exercise 4: Performance Features

 ### Task 1: Allow parallelization of FULL and internal RIGHT OUTER hash joins

 In general, the more things you can do in parallel the faster you will get results.
 As is the case when performing `FULL` and internal `RIGHT OUTER` joins.
 Before PostgreSQL 16 these would not have been executed in parallel and the costs were more to perform than the parallelization setup.

 With this change, many queries you were performing using these joins will now run drastically faster.

 1. Switch to pgAdmin.
-2. Run the following commands to setup some sample tables and data on the PG16 instance.
+2. Run the following commands to set up some sample tables and data on the PG16 instance.

     ```sql
     DROP TABLE IF EXISTS left_table;